szeweq/Flux/.github/ISSUE_TEMPLATE/issue-report---flux-with-flux-library-dependency.md

 ---
-name: Issue report
+name: Issue report - Flux with Flux Library dependency
-about: Submit a new issue.
-Use this only for Flux older than 4.7.0.
+about: Use this template if you have Flux version 4.7.0 or later.
 title: ''
-labels: pre-4.7.0
+labels: with FL
 assignees: ''

 ---